Poxios/Deep-Learning-Study/README.md

 These are the inputs, or the x- variables.
 Usually, a complex machine learning system consists of millions of kinds of features.

 __Examples__:
-These are the particular (numerical, usually) types of _real_ data, x.
+These are the particular (usually numerical) types of _real_ data, x.
 X is a vector.
 There are two types of examples we consider, which are 1) labeled examples and 2) unlabeled examples.
 > 1) __Labeled examples__:
 Has BOTH feature and the label.
 To express this in mathematical terms: {features, label}: (x, y).
 We use these exampels to train the model, just like we use past data to predict outcomes for the future.